Tokanagrammar/tokanagrammar-dev/README.md

-tokanagrammar- Stable Branch.
+tokanagrammar- Development Branch.
 =============

-(This is a stable, well tested branch of `Tokanagrammar`.
-See Tokanagrammar/tokagrammar-dev for lastest features)
+This is the development branch of `tokanagrammar`.
+For stable, well tested code, see `tokanagrammar/tokanagrammar`

 This is a jigsaw-like puzzle game, except each piece is token from a source file, and the 'complete picture' is the program.